-Both are entrenched in hunting lore and come with a passionate and loyal following.
-While popular, these two calibers fill very different niches of the hunting world.
+Both cartridges are entrenched in hunting lore and come with a passionate and loyal following.
+While popular, these two cartridges fill very different niches of the hunting world.

-In this article, we will take a look at the ballistic and other properties of these two calibers.
-Not with the intention of declaring one better than the other, but to better understand each calibers application and under which hunting situation each is better suited for.
+In this article, we will take a look at the ballistic and other properties of these two cartridges.
+Not with the intention of declaring one better than the other, but to better understand each cartridges application and under which hunting situation each is better suited for.

-Before we jump into our 30-30 vs 30-06 comparison, we wanted to briefly touch on where these calibers came from and how they have been used since their introduction.
-We will take a look at some of the design specs of the cartridges and compare the two and list several rounds for each caliber that we will be comparing throughout the article.
+Before we jump into our .30-30 vs .30-06 comparison, we wanted to briefly touch on where these cartridges came from and how they have been used since their introduction.
+We will also take a look at some of the design specs of the cartridges and compare the two.
+We will also list several rounds for each cartridge that we will be comparing throughout the article.

-The .30-30 Win (thirty-thirty) is one of the oldest hunting cartridges, but given that it is still a popular caliber hints at its effectiveness.
+The .30-30 Win (thirty-thirty) is one of the oldest hunting cartridges, but given that it is still a popular cartridge hint at its effectiveness.
 It was one of the first cartridges to be made with smokeless powder and was introduced in 1895.
-The name comes from the bullet diameter (.308) and the amount of powder originally used in the cartridge (30grains).
+The name comes from the bullet diameter (.308) and the amount of powder originally used in the cartridge (30 grains).

 Because the .30-30 is most often used in lever action firearms with tubular magazines, bullets are often only designed with flat or rounded noses to keep from striking the primer of the next round in the magazine.
 Because of this, the performance seen with other rifles with ballistic tips are often not seen.